Gurpreet Singh (actor)

 Gurpreet Singh is an Indian TV and film actor.
-He is best known for his lead role Kahiin to Hoga which aired on Star Plus.
+He is best known for his lead role as Sujal Grewal in Kahiin to Hoga which aired on Star Plus.

+Personal life

+Gurpreet Singh was born on 28 November 1978 in a Sikh family in New Delhi.
+He married Punjabi music video model Kanishka Sodhi aka Gurpreet kaur sodhi in 2005 and filed for divorce in 2010 and got divorced in 2021.

+Career

+The role which gave Gurpreet the major breakthrough was of Sujal Garewal from the serial Kahiin to hoga on Star Plus channel.
 He has worked in the film Phhir produced by Vikram Bhatt, Madhubala and Bhayy.
 He has also acted in other TV serials like Saarrthi on Star Plus, Maayka on Zee tv and Durgesh Nandinii on Sony TV.
 He has also featured in a music video Sajanwa, directed by Anurag Basu.

-Personal life

-Gurpreet Singh was born on 28 November 1978 in a Sikh family in New Delhi.
-The role which gave Gurpreet his major breakthrough and is well known for his role of Sujal Garewal from the popular the serial Kahiin to hoga on Star Plus channel.
-He married Punjabi music video model Kanishka Sodhi aka Gurpreet kaur sodhi in 2005 and filed for divorce in 2010 and got divorced in 2021.